The Pentacon Six System

 • vertical (called “Portrait” by the same programs).

 Just holding some of these cameras in two positions is problem enough.
-Viewing through them can be worse! – try using a 645 camera without a pentaprism to take vertical pictures.
+Viewing through them can be worse! – try using a 645 camera or the Pentax 6×7 without a pentaprism to take vertical pictures.
 It is difficult to the point of giving up (or missing the shot you wanted to take).

 If you add a flash bracket, you are really asking for problems.
 In one orientation, the flash is likely to be above the camera, in the other, to one side, resulting in quite different lighting.
 Of course, any problem can be overcome, if you spend enough money, and there are some very expensive flash brackets that will flip through 90°.